Veruca Salt: Daddy, I want one of those squirrels! Get me one of those squirrels!

 Willy Wonka: MUMBLER!
 Seriously, I cannot understand a word you're saying!

 Willy Wonka: [while passing over Oompa Loompahs shaving pink sheep.]
-I don't want to talk about that one.
+I'd rather not talk about this one.

 Allison: Oh, Crybaby, your fingers feel so good.